stitchdata/docs/_account-security/understanding-stitch-billing-replicated-rows.md

 If all else fails, you can temporarily pause the integration to keep from going over your row limit.

-Note that pausing an integration will prevent the extraction of additional records, while loading will continue for any records that have already been extracted.
+**Note**: Pausing an integration will only prevent the extraction of additional records.
+Loading will continue for records that have been extracted prior to the pause.